pu2clr/SI4735/README.md

 ```

-* Regarding SSB patch, use the __patch_ssb_compressed.h__ and [downloadCompressedPatch](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html#gaf1b8947db928728ada66ef3edaa79e76) intead __init.h__ and [downloadPatch](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html#gafd1343bd8b4f0c290ef81c418222036c).
+* Regarding SSB patch, use the __patch_ssb_compressed.h__ and [downloadCompressedPatch](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html#gaf1b8947db928728ada66ef3edaa79e76) instead __init.h__ and [downloadPatch](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html#gafd1343bd8b4f0c290ef81c418222036c).
 It will save about 1K of memory.

 Explanation: The first byte of each line of the original patch content is a command 0x15 or 0x16.
-To shrink the patch size stored into the controller the first byte will be ommited and a new array will be added 	to indicate the position where the command 0x15 occours (which occurs much less often).
+To shrink the patch size stored into the controller the first byte is ommited and a new array will be added to indicate the position where the command 0x15 occours (which occurs much less often).
 For the other lines, the downloadCompressedPatch method will include the value 0x16.
 The value 0x16 occurs on most lines in the patch.

 ```cpp